dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1424: Standing for justice may require questioning authority.
+### T1424: Standing for what is right involves questioning actions.

 |Support|
 |---|